How to make a kids climbing ramp, or wall, for that backyard playhouse, fort, or play set. How fun does this look?!

 I filled the screw holes on the ramp boards with exterior caulk.
 Just because I think it looks better.
 But, it’s not necessary.
 Let that dry according to the directions before painting

 This is the first time I have used chalk paint outside.
 But, I have heard from a lot of reliable sources, that it holds up very well outside.
 You can find cheap chalk paints at WalMart, Hobby Lobby, and on Amazon.
 DecoArt Outdoor Living Chalk Paint comes in a lot of fun colors.
+OR, you can buy those little samples at Home Depot or Lowes of Latex Paint colors you love and use those to make your own DIY Chalk Paint Recipe with plaster of Paris.

 I found some Amy Howard chalk paint on sale at Ace, but had to mix some of my own colors to make them really match.
 You can also use my chalk paint recipe to mix your own chalk paint from normal Latex Wall Paint.